-Mountain biking is a great outdoor pursuit, but as is the case with any wheeled activity, there’s an associated risk.
-The best half-shell mountain bike helmets are designed to offer increased protection around the back and side of your head without impeding airflow like a full-face helmet.
+The best half-shell mountain bike helmets are designed to offer increased protection around the back and side of your head without impeding airflow like a full-face helmet does.

-Whichever you choose, a helmet is an accessory you cannot do without.
-Whether it’s skidding out on a slippery tree root or going straight over the handlebars, when things go awry, a half-shell mountain bike helmet can be crucial and will earn its value by protecting you from severe injury during a crash.
+Crashes when riding off-road can be extremely unpredictable.
+Whether it’s skidding out on a slippery tree root or going straight over the handlebars, when things go awry, having the extra protection of a half-shell mountain bike helmet can be crucial and will earn its value by protecting you from severe injury during a crash.

-The MTB helmet market is enormous, with a rich diversity of options: design, fit, comfort, safety features and fashion are all elements which might influence your choice, so a considered approach is required to purchase the best mountain bike helmet for your requirements.
+The MTB helmet market is enormous, with a rich diversity of options: design, fit, comfort, safety features and fashion are all elements which might influence your decision, so a considered approach is required to get the best mountain bike helmet for your requirements.

-It is also important to not recycle MTB helmets after a crash.
+It is also important to not continue to use MTB helmets after a crash.
 Your helmet is designed to absorb and deflect the trauma of a single big crash.
-Even if it appears structurally undamaged, a visual inspection isn’t surety.
-A golden rule is to never use a helmet which you have crashed heavily with.
+Even if it appears structurally undamaged, a visual inspection isn’t enough: the internal structural integrity could be too compromised to take another impact.
+A golden rule is to never use a helmet that you have crashed heavily with.
 Despite having an undamaged appearance, it has done its job, and you now need another.

 Best half-shell mountain bike helmets

-With a snowsport safety background and headed by a team of surgeons, POC’s entire design approach is safety centric.
+With a snowsport safety background and headed by a team of surgeons, POC’s entire design approach is safety-centric.
 This new helmet incorporates helmet tech that could save your life.
-This comes in the form of a digital chip which stores crucial medical information and can be accessed using NFC technology.
+This comes in the form of a digital chip that stores crucial medical information and can be accessed using NFC technology.
 That means that if you do crash, and can’t speak, a response team can render critical first aid using information extracted from your POC helmet’s digital data chip.

 To negate rotation impact injuries this latest Tectal Race helmet features POC’s SPIN (Shearing Pad INside) technology.
 Around the back there is a very clever goggle clip, which will appeal to enduro riders.

-Its unique design feature is the Aerocore construction, which has 30% better energy absorption than EPS foam.
+The Forefront 2's unique design feature is the Aerocore construction, which has 30 per cent better energy absorption than EPS foam.
 You’ll find a MIPS liner inside too, for rotation deflection mitigation.
-Smith Optics also use a structure sourced from Koroyd, a specialist safety technology company based in Monaco.
+Smith Optics also uses a structure sourced from Koroyd, a specialist safety technology company based in Monaco.
 This features a grid of collapsible polymer cylinders, which provides outstanding airflow management and energy absorption.

 Beyond the great safety features, Smith’s Trace features 20 ventilation ducts, which means it is a delightfully cool helmet to wear on a sweltering all-day weekend ride.

 Few rivals can offer the value of the Singletrack II.
-Moulded with generous coverages, this is a trail helmet which feels both snug and safe.
+Molded with generous coverages, this is a trail helmet that feels both snug and safe.

-It also has 14 ventilation ports, which mean that the Singletrack II is a great choice for warm weather rides.
-The material removed for shaping those ample ventilation ports mean the Singletrack II is light too.
+It also has 14 ventilation ports, which means that the Singletrack II is a great choice for warm weather rides.
+The material removed for shaping those ample ventilation ports means the Singletrack II is light too.

-An adjustable visor makes stowing your goggles a synch.
-The only real issue is a lack of rotational impact protection, as the Singletrack II does not feature an energy absorbing liner, such as MIPS.
+An adjustable visor makes stowing your goggles a cinch.
+The only real issue is a lack of rotational impact protection, as the Singletrack II does not feature an energy-absorbing liner, such as MIPS.

-The DBX 1.0 is packed with nine 360° Turbine Technology wheels which provide a dampened movement between the helmet and head during impacts.
-Leatt claim 30 per cent reduction in head impact loads at concussion levels and 40 per cent reduction in rotational G transfer.
+The DBX 1.0 is packed with nine 360 Turbine Technology wheels which provide a damped movement between the helmet and head during impacts.
+Leatt claims a 30 per cent reduction in head impact loads at concussion levels and a 40 per cent reduction in rotational G transfer.

-There are 14 decent sized vents which lead to internal channelling to keep the head cool although it's not as effective at slower speeds when compared to pricier options.
+There are 14 decent-sized vents that lead to internal channeling to keep the head cool although it's not as effective at slower speeds when compared to pricier options.
 The one-piece padding is decently comfortable and there is an adjustable visor to help keep sun or rain out of the eyes.

 Any helmet is a compromise between weight, safety and comfort.
-The helmet’s primary function is protection, but for most for most of its lifecycle, it will be an accessory judged on comfort.
+The helmet’s primary function is protection, but for most of its lifecycle, it will be an accessory judged on comfort.

 With the helmet secured, riders want to have the confidence that if something does go wrong, their helmet will validate its protection rating.

 Comfort is crucial.
 When you are riding in warm conditions having ample cooling airflow is important.
-To build a helmet structure which allows sufficient airflow, without compromising structural safety, is deeply challenging.
+To build a helmet structure that allows sufficient airflow, without compromising structural safety, is deeply challenging.

 Engineering a crash safety-compliant structure, with enough ports that will cool your head, even at low riding speeds, is a special industrial design skill.
-Moisture management is another consideration: when you start perspiring, you want a helmet which will prevent moisture running into and stinging your eyes.
+Moisture management is another consideration: when you start perspiring, you want a helmet that will prevent moisture from running into and stinging your eyes.

 4. Rotational protection

 Although the helmet’s primary function is to absorb energy during a crash, preventing head trauma, its safety features are not merely structural.
-During the last few years helmets have been marketed with a variety of rotational acceleration mitigating technologies.
-Amongst these, the MIPS liner is most famous, but there are now an array of liners which prevent rotational acceleration of the head, if you crash at a peculiar angle.
+During the last few years, helmets have been marketed with a variety of rotational acceleration mitigating technologies.
+Amongst these, the MIPS liner is most famous, but there are now an array of liners that prevent rotational acceleration of the head if you crash at a peculiar angle.

 Depending on your dominant riding climate and geography, you might want a visor.
 Although a visor is less aerodynamic, it does have the benefit of shading you during a warm day in open terrain.
 It is also handy when descending a technical trail into a setting sun, with the visor capable of blocking some of the direct sunlight which could blind you at a critical moment, when rolling into a technical trail feature.

-A brilliant new technology, which has incubated from Sweden, as many other helmet safety technologies, are data chips.
+A brilliant new technology, which has incubated from Sweden, along with many other helmet safety technologies, are data chips.
 Using NFC technology, helmets can now dispense medical information about a rider, after they have crashes, without requiring an active data signal.

 Peripheral issues which might influence your helmet choice are camera mounts and goggle clips, but these should not be atop your list of requirements.